Greek PM demands EU stop 'unilateral actions' as tensions flare

 But EU officials said they did not understand what Greece hoped to achieve by bringing the issue to the summit, where it is not on the formal agenda and could only be discussed on the sidelines and only in broad political terms.

-In a small boost for the government, Greece sold 1.3 billion euros (1 billion pounds) of three-month Treasury bills on Wednesday in its third successful auction this month.
+In a small boost for the government, Greece sold 1.3 billion euros ($1.38 billion) of three-month Treasury bills on Wednesday in its third successful auction this month.
 The sum covered the amount it sought to raise to refinance a maturing issue.

 France appealed for restraint to avoid accidentally triggering a Greek euro zone exit.